 Moving into 2017, there’s a new sense of urgency.
 Enterprises are no longer just in competition with other large enterprises, but increasingly with mobile-first companies that are disrupting industries and capturing market share.
 New competition is coming from everywhere at a frenetic pace.
 These fast-moving, agile startups have less red tape, mobile-first products and services, and mobile workforces available at the tap of a button: and they are coming after your customers.

-In today’s market, enterprises must put mobile top of mind, or risk being blindsided and losing market share.
+In today’s market, enterprises must put the mobile top of mind, or risk being blindsided and losing market share.
 This post will provide an overview of the enterprise mobility landscape and the challenges organizations are facing as they adapt to the rapidly evolving mobile ecosystem.

 Building The Case